CSS @starting-style & Entry Effects

 Core Syntax & State Initialization

-The @starting-style block defines the initial computed values before an element enters the DOM or transitions from display: none.
-Unlike traditional @keyframes that require explicit class toggling or inline style manipulation, this rule integrates directly with CSS cascade layers and native element state.
+The @starting-style block defines the initial computed values before an element first renders or transitions from display: none.
+Unlike traditional @keyframes that require explicit class toggling or inline style manipulation, this rule integrates directly with CSS transitions.
 When paired with View Transitions API Implementation, developers can orchestrate cross-document and same-document DOM mutations without triggering synchronous layout recalculations.

 Rendering Impact: composite By restricting transitions to opacity and transform, the browser promotes the element to a dedicated compositor layer.
-The @starting-style declaration is evaluated during the style calculation phase, allowing the compositor to interpolate values without blocking the main thread.
+The @starting-style declaration is evaluated during the style calculation phase before the first paint, allowing the compositor to interpolate values without blocking the main thread.

 Modal & Overlay Entry Workflows